w3f/Grants-Program/applications/ziggurat.md

 - *Flexibility* - The custom nodes can be written "from scratch" - not relying on external dependencies on underlying libraries, and can therefore test behavior that is "out of bounds"
 - *Developer Experience* - the custom nodes can generally be spun up and torn down very quickly, which can be helpful in large-scale topology tests.
 Our current `pea2pea` benchmarks shows a node can be ready in 120us, using as little as 3-18kB of base RAM and ~21kB of RAM per connection.
 - Plus, the node can be easily customized further, e.g. holding necessary state for more complex testing.
-- *Capabilities beyond testing* - The custom nodes will also be utilized in the network crawler and could potentially have other use cases beyond that.
+- *Capabilities beyond testing* - The custom nodes could also be utilized in the network crawler and could potentially have other use cases beyond that - see the "Future Work" section below for more information.

 While Ziggurat is not a generalized panacea, it is the first steps toward more foundational network tooling and already has a proven track record of guiding node developers toward mitigation.